Monitoring (Prometheus)

 ) used by the Statefulset objects deployed.
 In my case volume claim from Longhorn.

-creates several ServiceMonitor objects to start scraping metrics from all the components deployed:
+objects to start scraping metrics from all the applications deployed:

 - Node Exporter